gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 ### Setting the Locale

-To set the language environment, run the following command as the user  **root**.
+To set the language environment, run the following command as the **root** user.
 In the command,  _locale_  indicates the language type to be set.
 Run the  **localectl list-locales**  command to obtain the value range.
-Change the value based on the site requirements.
+Change the value as required.

 ```
 # localectl set-locale LANG=locale
 ```

-For example, if you want to use Simplified Chinese as the locale, run the following command as the user  **root**:
+For example, if you want to use Simplified Chinese as the locale, run the following command as the **root** user:

 ```
 # localectl set-locale LANG=zh_CN.UTF-8